 Jordan: Yeah, it’s crazy.

-Ander: Now, with digital advertising, you could call it the “post-click experience,” but in the postcard marketing world, what are some of the observations that you’ve made of how the experience might be different when someone converts?
-And by “convert,” I mean when they go to that personalized landing page.
+Ander: Now, with digital advertising, you could call it the “post-click landing page,” but in the postcard marketing world, what are some of the observations that you’ve made of how the experience might be different when someone converts?
+And by “convert,” I mean when they go to that personalized post-click landing page.

 Jordan: Postcards have a unique challenge there because it’s like somewhere between direct sales and advertising because generally, I’ll advise people to send three or four postcards in a given month, and I chatted with someone who was doing 1.5 million pieces a month of direct mail.
 They’ll send five or six pieces to one person in a given month, and they will see them act on the first piece because what they do is they hold on to that card.
 Three or four more pieces come in, and they throw that in the trash.
 “I already have that first piece of mail that you sent me, and I’ve been meaning to act on it.
 Ah, I’ll do it today.”
 And they’ll go in and enter the code from the first card and convert on that.

 We’ll also tell you to look at your Google Analytics.
 We can tell you exactly when the cards arrive, so you can look at your Google Analytics and see who converts.
 We’re doing an experiment with a company that can actually do address attribution based on cookies, which is crazy!

 Jordan: Yeah, so you can come from your browser, and I can say, “I know Ander converted because his browser is associated with this address.”
 So, it’s on the edges of creepy, but we can do other things like that to fully flesh out what “conversion” means.
 It’s somewhere in between doing an email campaign, where you can then directly measure the results, versus putting up a billboard, where it’s like, “Look, I’m just trying to raise awareness of what we do.”